BrightBeacon/BrightBeacon_iOS_SDK/README.md

 ## How to install
 ### From CocoaPods
-Remenber to update your local repo
+Remember to update your local repo
 ```
 pod repo update
 ```